-nerve fiber, carries the information away from the cell in the form of bioelectric signals called nerve impulses (fig. 10.1).
+Neurons are specialized to react to physical and chemical changes in their surroundings.
+Small cellular processes called dendrites (den'drītz) receive the input.
+A longer process called an axon (ak'son), or nerve fiber, carries the information away from the cell in the form of bioelectric signals, often called impulses, which allow the neuron to communicate with other neurons and with cells outside the nervous system (fig. 10.1).
 Nerves are bundles of axons.

-Neuroglia were once thought only to fill spaces and surround or support neurons.
-Today, we know that they have many other functions, including nourishing neurons and perhaps even sending and receiving messages.
+Neuroglia are found throughout the nervous system, and in the brain they greatly outnumber neurons.
+It was once thought that neuroglia only fill spaces and surround or support neurons.
+Today we know that they have many other functions, including nourishing neurons and sending and receiving messages.

-An important part of the nervous system at the cellular level is not a cell at all, but the small space between a neuron and the cell(s) with which it communicates called a synapse (sin'aps).
-Much of the work of the nervous system is to send and receive electrochemical messages between neurons and other cells at synapses.
-Biological messenger molecules called neurotransmitters (nu"ro-trans-mit'erz) are the actual conveyors of this neural information.
+An important part of the nervous system at the cellular level is not a cell at all, but the small space between a neuron and the cell(s) with which it communicates, called a synapse (sin'aps).
+Much of the work of the nervous system is to send and receive electrochemical messages across synapses.
+Biological messenger molecules called neurotransmitters (nu"ro-trans-mit'erz) convey this neural information.